-The easiest to implement approach is to follow our related Convert EXE(s) to MSI tutorial.
+The easiest approach is to follow our related Convert EXE to MSI - Create an MSI package from EXE tutorial.

 %1 %2 %3

 - In the "Properties" group on the right pane set the "File to Launch" field to: "[#Your_File.bat]"

 - In the "Command Line" field set this: "[#one.exe]" "[#two.exe]" "[#three.exe]"

 - Disable all options from the "Execution Options" group.

 - Enable only the "Install" option from the "Execute Sequence Condition" group.